zabir88/dynamic-ui-components/README.md

 # ZH-UI-Library
-A UI library of React components created using `create-react-app` and `bootstrap`.
+A library of UI components created using `react.js` and `bootstrap`.

 ## Dependecies
 Bootswatch (a variation of the bootsrap framework).